US taps groups to pick asylum-seekers to allow into country - WTMJ

 Susana Coreas, who fled El Salvador, was among those identified as vulnerable and allowed into the United States last month.
 Coreas spent more than a year in Ciudad Juarez waiting to apply for asylum but was barred by the public health order.

-She and other transgender women refurbished an abandoned hotel to have a safe place to stay after they felt uncomfortable at a number of shelters in the rough Mexican city.
+She and other transgender women refurbished an abandoned hotel to have a safe place to stay after they felt uncomfortable at a number of shelters in the rough Mexican city, and had been helped by the International Rescue Committee.

 But they continued to have problems.
 One woman had a knife pointed at her.
 Another had a gun pulled on her.